EmilyCheoh/notes/lec17/README.md

 the same hash code ("hashed to the same bucket") and the constant case is when they are all going into different buckets.

-Let's look at some code that implements the hashing functions, [`Chain_hash_table.h`](src/Chain_hash_table.h) and some code that we'll use as a client of the hash table, [`hamlet.cpp`](src/hamlet.cpp).
+Let's look at some code that implements the hash functions, [`Hash_table_base.h`](src/Hash_table_base.h) and some code that we'll use as a client of the hash table, [`hamlet.cpp`](src/hamlet.cpp).

-## How can we make a good hashing function?
+## How can we make a good hash function?

 Okay, the `hash` function in that code is poor.
 Let's make a better one.
-But first, we should try to figure out how well the hashing function is working so we know if we're improving things or not.
+But first, we should try to figure out how well the hash function is working so we know if we're improving things or not.

 Let's see if we can write some code to check to see which of the two situations we are in, above.
 How can we do that?

- ... <write some code>
+ - See `collisions.cpp`

-And let's write some new hashing functions that maybe do a bit better.
-I've put a very bad hashing function in Various_hashes.h to show how we can swap out the hashing function for another one.
+And let's write some new hash functions that maybe do a bit better.
+I've put a very bad hash function in `Various_hashes.h` to show how we can swap out the hash function for another one.
 Let's take a look.
-Let's make up a few more hashing functions to see if we can do better.
+Let's make up a few more hash functions to see if we can do better.

- ... <write some code>
+ - See `Various_hashes.h`

 Hashing functions generally consist of three conceptual pieces: some internal state (that is generally the size of the result of the hash